WeTS: A Benchmark for Translation Suggestion: Analysis

 \subsection{Ablation Study on Model Structure}

-To understand the importance of different components of the model, we perform an ablation study by training multiple versions of the model with some components removed or degenerated into the corresponding components in the naive Transformer.
+To understand the importance of the model components, we perform an ablation study by training multiple versions of the model with some components removed or degenerated into the corresponding ones in the naive Transformer.
 We mainly test three components, including the independent position encoding, segment embedding, and the segment-aware self-attention.
-Experimental results are reported in Table \ref{tab:ablation}.
+Results are reported in Table \ref{tab:ablation}.
 We find that the best performance is obtained with the simultaneous use of all test components.
 The most critical component is the segment-aware self-attention, which enables the model to perform a different calculations of self-attention according to the type of the input tokens.
 When we remove the segment embedding, we get 0.46 BLEU points decline on the English-to-Chinese translation direction.
 And when the segment-aware self-attention is removed, the decline can be as large as 0.77 BLEU points.
-These results indicate that the segment information is important for the proposed model, and the segment-aware self-attention can provide more useful segment information.
+These results indicate that the proposed segment-aware self-attention can provide more useful segment information.